qeirreps/qeirreps/README.txt

    "PATH_OF_qe2respack" is the directory which has executable file of qe2respack.
    "OUTDIR/PREFIX.save" is the directory produced by QE in step 1-2 and 1-3.

-   Some files (i.e. "dat.wfn"), will be generated in the directory "dir-wfn" qeirreps reads these files in the latter step.
+   Eight files including "dat.wfn" will be generated in the directory "dir-wfn". qeirreps reads these files in step 4.

 2. Running qeirreps

-   Create a directory named "output" in the directory "DIRECTORY_NAME" referred in 1-3.
+   Go to the work directory (referred to as "DIRECTRY_NAME" in 1-3).
+Create a directory named "output" if it does not exist.
    Run qeirreps by typing as

    $ PATH_OF_qeirreps/qeirreps.x DIRECTORY_NAME